Hypergeometric Distributions

 From the description, we can tell that X has a Hypergeometric distribution.
 We know this because X is the number of successes in a finite population where subjects cannot be measured more than once.

-For those who like pictures, here is a graphic of the probability mass function of X. Note that it has a positive skew (right skew), that its sample space is integers between 0 and 10, inclusive.
-In other words, S = {0, 1, 2, …, 10}.
+For those who like pictures, here is a graphic of the probability mass function of X. Note that it has a negative skew (left skew), that its sample space is integers between 0 and 8, inclusive.
+In other words, S = {0, 1, 2, …, 8}.

 The Probability Graphic